Concussion Compensation Calculator

-Whilst concussion in itself tends to be a fairly minor injury and recovery often doesn’t take more than a few weeks, it could also be a sign of a much more serious brain injury, which could have a lasting negative impact on health and wellbeing.
+Concussion in itself tends to be a fairly minor injury and recovery often doesn’t take more than a few weeks.
+However, concussion could also be a sign of a much more serious brain injury, which could have a lasting negative impact on health and wellbeing.
 Sometimes, symptoms do not develop for hours, days or even weeks after the incident.
 Anyone who has suffered a blow to the head should be carefully monitored for some time afterwards and receive medical attention should any symptoms materialise.

 RECOVERY FROM CONCUSSION

 The amount of time it takes for an individual to recover depends on a number of variables.
 These include the severity of the concussion, the patient’s age and general health, and their previous history of other concussions or head injuries.
 Most people suffering from a minor concussion can expect to recover within days or weeks.
-However, for some people, the symptoms and health implications can continue for some time and mean that resuming a normal life is impossible for a period of time.
+However, for some people, symptoms and health implications can continue for some time and mean that resuming a normal life is impossible for a period of time.

 HOW MUCH COMPENSATION CAN I CLAIM FOR CONCUSSION?

 Because concussion is considered a minor brain injury with no long-lasting negative effects, the compensation amount that you could expect to receive is likely to be in the region of £1,000 – £20,000 but it could be more.

 A medical expert will assess all of the evidence to determine the severity of each individual case.

 CONCUSSION COMPENSATION AMOUNTS

 HOW DO I MAKE A CONCUSSION CLAIM?

-If you feel that you have cause to make a claim for concussion compensation as a result of a head injury, we would love to speak to you.
-Our experienced personal injury solicitors are dedicated to helping you gain the compensation you deserve.
-We usually work on a no-win, no-fee basis*
+If you believe you have cause to make a claim for concussion compensation, we would love to speak to you.
+Our experienced personal injury solicitors can help you secure the compensation you deserve.
+We usually work on a no-win, no-fee basis*.

 *Please note – In limited circumstances, fees may be charged when your claim is not successful.
 These specific limited circumstances are set out in our No Win No Fee Agreement.
 In addition, if you fail to attend a medical appointment arranged for you, the doctor may charge a non-attendance fee.